 Living with dementia, or caring for somebody who is, can cause feelings of isolation and loneliness.
-Read some highlights from our recent Q&A, in which our dementia experts give advice on what to do if you’re feeling lonely.
+Read some highlights from our Q&A, in which our dementia experts give advice on what to do if you’re feeling lonely.

 Our Talking Point online community is a place where people with dementia, their friends and family, can share stories and support each other.

-Recently, we had a Q&A session on Talking Point with the topic of 'loneliness and isolation’.
+We had a Q&A session on Talking Point with the topic of 'loneliness and isolation’.
 Carers could ask questions and get answers from Simon, one of our Knowledge Officers.

 This blog post has some of the answers that Simon gave to questions from members - you can read the whole Q&A here.